robertZaufall/mindmanager_ai/readme.md

   - **Google Gemini Pro / Vertex AI** (use your access token)
   - **Ollama** (local) w/ any LLM (use ***LLama3***, ***Zephyr*** or ***Mixtral*** model for best results)
   - **MLX** (local w/ Apple Silicon) w/ any LLM (use ***LLama3*** model for best results)

+### Platform
 - Windows compatible (run macro/context menu or call the **Python** script directly)
 - macOS compatible (run **Automator** workflow (Quick Action) or call the **Python** script directly)
 - Just native LLM requests via API calls - **no middleware needed**

+### Layout
+- Map format can be radial map or orgchart
+- Using map templates on MAC
+- Map styles on Windows are persistent, automatic collapsing of nodes

 ## Implemented Use Cases